 Promises, Promises as Ideological Fog

 BATAN’s first and most persistent NPP proposal, and the one most likely to succeed at some point in its almost forty-year history, was to construct a large nuclear power plant on the north coast of Central Java on the Muria peninsula.
-In fact, BATAN has been thwarted by decades-long local resistance in Jepara, increasing skepticism about seismic safety claims, and lack of support from the larger bureaucratic players within the Indonesian government (Tanter 2007; Tanter and Imhoff 2009; Tanter, Imhoff and von Hippel 2009; Fauzan and Schiller 2012).
-This resistance has led BATAN to make new rounds of announcements of “alternatives” to the Muria site.
+In fact, BATAN has been thwarted by decades-long local resistance in Jepara, increasing skepticism about seismic safety claims, and lack of support from the larger bureaucratic players within the Indonesian government (Tanter 2007; Tanter and Imhoff 2009; Tanter, Imhoff, and von Hippel 2009; Fauzan and Schiller 2011).
+This resistance has led BATAN to make new rounds of announcements of alternatives to the Muria site.

-Between 2010 and 2015 BATAN, either alone or in collaboration with ministries in the national government or with provincial governments, announced plans for the construction of no less than sixteen apparently separate nuclear power plants (Table 1).
-These announcements in turn generated large numbers of Indonesian and foreign-
+Between 2010 and 2015 BATAN, either alone or in collaboration with ministries in the national government or with provincial governments, announced plans for the construction of no fewer than sixteen apparently separate nuclear power plants (see Table 1).
+These announcements in turn generated large numbers of Indonesian and foreign language media reports, repetitions, sitings, and elaborations—all despite no reported assessment of the likelihood of actual construction to follow.

+Table 1.
+Indonesian nuclear power reactors, under governmental consideration, 2010 - 2015